 Dondoko Forest is another area that’s good for casual fans.
 Mei and Satsuki’s house is fun to explore even if you don’t know the movie well.
 This is a quieter part of the park and Dondoko Forest is less crowded than Ghibli’s Grand Warehouse.

-From November 1, 2023 there’ll be a whole new section to explore — Mononoke Village.
-This section is inspired by, well, Princess Mononoke (1997).
+Mononoke Village is inspired by, well, Princess Mononoke (1997).
 It’s designed to be like a mountain village, just like the one in the movie.
 There’s a slide modeled like Lord Okkoto (kids under 12 only, we’re afraid), a Demon Spirit statue, and, for an extra fee, a chance to try making mochi (rice cakes).

 Getting around Ghibli Park

 By now you might be wondering, just how big is Ghibli Park?
 Well, it’s hard to say exactly.
 It’s spread out all over Aichi Commemorative Park, so it feels bigger than it is.
-That being said, when all the construction is finished, getting between the different areas will take up a large chunk of time.
+That being said, getting between the different areas will take up a large chunk of time.

-At the moment, it’s not too bad though.
+It’s not too bad though.
 Ghibli’s Grand Warehouse and Hill of Youth are less than a 5-minute walk apart.
 Dondoko Forest is about a 10-minute walk from Ghibli’s Grand Warehouse along a lovely forested path.
 However, some of the signage along the path is only in Japanese, so we recommend taking a photo of a map to help you stay on track.
-Mononoke Village is a 10-minute walk from Ghibli Grand Warehouse.
+Mononoke Village is a 10-minute walk from Ghibli’s Grand Warehouse.
+Finally, Valley of Witches is about a 7-minute walk from Ghibli’s Grand Warehouse.

 Where and what to eat at Ghibli Park